9 FAM 201.2

 There are certain circumstances in which an immigrant may travel without a visa and/or passport, or in which these requirements may be waived.

 9 fam 201.2-3 Immigrant Travel without a visa

-(c) Evidence of Parent-Child Relationship: To facilitate the admission of children under the provisions of 9 FAM 201.2-3 paragraph (3)(a) above consular officers should instruct parents to have with them documentary evidence of the parent-child relationship.
+(4) Evidence of Parent-Child Relationship: To facilitate the admission of children under the provisions of 9 FAM 201.2-3 paragraph b(1) and (b)(2) above you should instruct parents to have with them documentary evidence of the parent-child relationship.

 9 fam 201.2-4 Immigrant travel withOut a passport

-(a) The passport requirement may be waived for aliens that are nationals of Communist or Communist-controlled countries who are unable to obtain a passport or for aliens who are nationals of Communist or Communist-controlled countries but are currently not living in their country of nationally who are unwilling to apply for a passport because of the alien’s opposition to communism.
+(a) The passport requirement may be waived for aliens who are nationals of Communist or Communist-controlled countries who are unable to obtain a passport.

 9 FAM 201.2-5 Processing Individual Immigrant Passport Waiver Requests